ctrl-vi/cse480e-accessibility/GSBA Accessibility Assessment/GSBA UARs.md

 ### Relationships to other problems reported (if relevant)

-Since some images that contain text are hard to see, some users may want to use the alt text, which is then non-existent :(
+Since some images that contain text are hard to see, some users may want to use the alt text, which is then non-existent (as seen in AT-00 and SR-00) :(

 ## ID: AT-02